saidvandeklundert/go/functions.md

   - func
   - chan

-Example where a method is implemented on a named type:
+The following is an example where a method is implemented on a named type:

 ```go
 type NamedString string